MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMUserDeviceAffinity.md

 ```

 ## DESCRIPTION
-The **Import-CMUserDeviceAffinity** cmdlet imports a file that contains user and device affinities to Microsoft System Center Configuration Manager.
+The **Import-CMUserDeviceAffinity** cmdlet imports a file that contains user and device affinities to Configuration Manager.
-User device affinity in System Center Configuration Manager is a method of associating a user with one or more specified devices.
+User device affinity in Configuration Manager is a method of associating a user with one or more specified devices.

 The devices listed in the file that you specify in the *FileName* parameter must already exist as resources in the Configuration Manager database.
 If they do not exist, the import will fail.